bgamari/ghc-wiki-import/commentary/rts/heap-objects.md

 The info table contains all the information that the runtime needs to know about the closure.
-The layout of info tables is defined in [includes/InfoTables.h](/trac/ghc/browser/ghc/includes/InfoTables.h).
+The layout of info tables is defined by `StgInfoTable` in [includes/InfoTables.h](/trac/ghc/browser/ghc/includes/InfoTables.h).
 The basic info table layout looks like this: